-Sofie Rafrafi holds a Master degree in International Relations (2004) and won the Price of the Belgian Minister of Foreign Affairs with her thesis on trans-Atlantic relations.
+Sofie Rafrafi holds a Masters degree in International Relations (2004) and won the Prize of the Belgian Minister of Foreign Affairs with her thesis on Trans-Atlantic relations.

 Since May 2019, Sofie works again as a senior consultant.
 Her aim is to contribute to pre-deployment, advanced, specialisation and high level courses to share the right experiences and knowledge with relevant actors and senior professionals in order to teach and transfer skills, know-how, lessons identified and best practices from the field and strategic level in civilian crisis management.